cornelgit/React-Anime-Video-Player/README.md

 ## Requirements

-This app requires a specific cloudfront cdn account and will not function without it.
-This account is kept secret from any user for security reasons.
+This app requires a specific URLs and account names and will not function without them.
+These are kept secret from user for security reasons.

 ## Contributing